 $300 per 100-minute session

-While Tamara is not an in-network provider for any healthcare insurance companies, you may be eligible for third party reimbursement after attending counseling sessions at The Center for Healthy Relationships.
-This means that you are responsible for paying the full fee at the time of each office visit, however, you may receive a portion of your payment back from your insurance provider after completing the appropriate steps.
+While Tamara is not an in-network provider for any healthcare insurance companies, you may be eligible for third party reimbursement after attending online counseling sessions at The Center for Healthy Relationships.
+This means that you are responsible for paying the full fee at the time of each online visit, however, you may receive a portion of your payment back from your insurance provider after completing the appropriate steps.